Program Contact: Timothy Ferrarotti 203-582-7782

 In addition to the intensive classroom study during the first year, students are introduced to the clinical application of their training by being paired with a licensed healthcare professional one half day a week.
 This is designed to facilitate application of the skills and knowledge acquired in the classroom setting to the care of the patient.

 PY 611-PY 619: All students must complete seven core rotations (clinical residencies) and two elective rotations.
-The core rotations are: primary care (family medicine and outpatient internal medicine), internal medicine, general surgery, emergency medicine, obstetrics/gynecology, pediatrics and psychiatry.
+The core rotations are: emergency medicine, general surgery, inpatient internal medicine, primary care (family medicine and outpatient internal medicine), pediatrics, psychiatry, and women's health.
 Supplemental electives include a wide variety of medical, surgical and pediatric subspecialties.
+Students should expect that clinical rotations will often occur at facilities more than an hour travel distance from the university and may include out-of-state placement, requiring them to obtain temporary housing closer to the clinical site.

 Requirements for Graduation